vzahorui/vzahorui.github.io/_posts/2021-01-16-sampling-distribution.md

 Eventually the expected value of the sample mean is equal to the mean of the population.

-Interestingly the distribution of means of different independently drawn samples tend to resemble [normal distribution]({{ site.baseurl }}{% link _posts/2019-07-28-normal-ditribution.md %}) as the number of samples increases.
+Interestingly, the distribution of means of different independently drawn samples tend to resemble [normal distribution]({{ site.baseurl }}{% link _posts/2019-07-28-normal-ditribution.md %}) as the number of samples increases.
 This phenomenon is known as the Central limit theorem and it applies to any type of population distribution.

 ### Variance of the sample mean